 Van Pools: Public transit services supported by MDOT with state and federal funds also include a state-managed commuter vanpool service.
-There are currently 418 vanpools in this program, with destinations primarily in southeast Michigan.
+More than 400 vanpools were in operation in 2019, with destinations primarily in southeast Michigan.

-Bus Regulation: MDOT regulates the safety of intercity bus carriers and charter bus carriers under Public Acts 432 of 1982.
-Public Act 271 of 1990, which regulated limousines, was recently rescinded, with oversight of the small limousines moving to the Michigan Department of Licensing and Regulatory Affairs (LARA) and the larger limousines being incorporated in Act 432.
+Bus Regulation: MDOT regulates the safety of intercity bus carriers and charter bus carriers under Public Act 432 of 1982.
+Public Act 271 of 1990, which regulated limousines, was recently rescinded, with oversight of small limousines moving to the Michigan Department of Licensing and Regulatory Affairs (LARA) and larger limousines being incorporated into Act 432.
 As of January 2017, there are more than 2,500 buses that will continue to be registered and inspected by MDOT.

 Ferries: MDOT provides operating assistance and small amounts of capital support to the four eligible public transportation authorities that provide public ferry operations: Beaver Island Transportation Authority, Eastern Upper Peninsula Transportation Authority, Charlevoix County Transportation Authority (Ironton Ferry), and the City of Mackinac Island.
 Ridership for the four systems was 1 million in FY 2017.
+Starting in FY 2022 the newly formed Mackinac Island Transportation Authority will be taking over the contract currently being administered by the City of Mackinac Island.
+These agencies are also receiving funds through the Federal Ferry Boat Program and the state is providing the required match.